Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Experiments

 \subsubsection{Conically Constrained Spiral Landing}

-Fig.~\ref{fig:hw_landing_safe} (top) illustrates TinyMPC's ability to handle second-order cone constraints on state variables.
-The reference trajectory is a descending cylindrical spiral (red).
-We formulated an SOCP-based MPC problem to restrict the Crazyflie's position to within a 45$^{\circ}$ cone originating from the center of the cylindrical reference trajectory, and solved it with TinyMPC.
-Our solver forces the Crazyflie to conform to the state-constraint cone, resulting in a spiral landing maneuver (blue).
+Planetary landing problems typically include a glideslope constraint to ensure sufficient elevation during approach and to prevent the spacecraft from crashing into terrain \cite{Malyuta2022convex}.
+Fig.~\ref{fig:hw_landing_safe} top demonstrates the ability of \algName~to handle the planetary landing glideslope constraint of a spacecraft.
+The reference trajectory is a descending cylindrical spiral (red) which we tracked with \algName~and no position constraints.
+We then added a conic constraint to restrict the Crazyflie's position to within a 45$^{\circ}$ cone originating from the center of the cylindrical reference trajectory. \algName~restricts the Crazyflie from leaving the cone defined by the glideslope constraint, resulting in a spiral landing maneuver (blue).